 Carp & minnow family

-- These non-natives are very hardy and can move overland to invade new areas.
-Weatherloach has established feral populations.
+These non-natives are very hardy and can move overland to invade new areas.
+Oriental weatherloach has established pest populations.

 Marine & freshwater weeds

-- Assume that all aquatic plants in your aquarium or pond are potential weeds.
-Some (eg. Caulerpa, Cabomba and Salvinia) have already invaded NSW waterways, and are totally banned.
+Assume that all aquatic plants in your aquarium or pond are potential weeds.
+Some (eg. salvinia, cabomba and alligator weed) have already invaded NSW waterways, and are totally banned.